 Getting Work Experience in the Marketing Sector

-Looking for some work experience in a marketing team?
-Check out our placement and internship vacancies!
+Looking for experience working in a marketing team?
+Search through our placement and internships

 For many employers, knowledge is not enough; experience is essential.
 The marketing sector is no exception to this, and rightly so.
 As a marketer, you’re going to carry a generous dose of responsibility when it comes to how a company or brand communicates in a specific tone of voice, how it interacts with its customers and generally portrays itself to its audience.
 Knowing about the job can’t carry you through that – to really thrive, you need to have been behind the scenes in at least a very similar role.